 The Transkei: Mandela's Homeland

-Nelson Mandela was born on July 18th 1918 in the village of Mvezo, located in South Africa's Transkei region.
-The Transkei would later become the first of 10 black homelands established under the apartheid regime, and for many years its residents had to cross border control to enter South Africa.
+Nelson Mandela was born on July 18 1918 in the village of Mvezo in South Africa's Transkei region.
+The Transkei would later become the first of 10 black homelands established under the apartheid regime, and for many years its residents had to pass through border control to enter South Africa.
 Today, it is a traditional Xhosa homeland known for two things - its rugged, unspoiled natural beauty, and its identity as the birthplace of Mandela and many of his contemporaries (including fellow activists Walter Sisulu, Chris Hani and Oliver Tambo).

 Mandela went to school in Qunu, located just north of Mvezo.
 It was here that he was given his Christian name, Nelson - previously he was known to his family as Rohlilahla, a Xhosa name meaning "troublemaker".

-The Qunu centre focuses on Mandela's early life, with a heritage trail that takes you to landmarks like his old school building and the remains of the church where he was baptized.
+The Qunu center focuses on Mandela's early life with a heritage trail that takes you to landmarks like his old school building and the remains of the church where he was baptized.

 Johannesburg: The Birthplace of Mandela the Activist

 In 1941, the young Nelson Mandela arrived in Johannesburg, having left the Transkei in order to escape an arranged marriage.
 It was here that he completed his BA degree, began training as a lawyer and became involved with the African National Congress (ANC).
 In 1944, he co-founded the ANC Youth League with Oliver Tambo, who would eventually go on to become the party's president.
 Mandela and Tambo also set up South Africa's first black law firm here in 1952.
 In the years that followed, the ANC became increasingly radical and Mandela and his peers were arrested several times, until eventually in 1964, he and seven others were sentenced to life imprisonment after the Rivonia Trial.